Don't forget the address

 by Ivana on

-element seems to be easily forgotten, or even misunderstood – it is named somewhat misleadingly.
+Though its role is quite simple, the address element seems to be easily forgotten, or even misunderstood – it is named somewhat misleadingly.
 In short, you should use it to indicate the contact info for a web page, like an email or website address.

 The spec is crisp about it: The

-element, then the contact information applies to the document as a whole.
+address element represents the contact information for its nearest article or body element ancestor.
+If that is the body element, then the contact information applies to the document as a whole.

 (For example, I wrapped the “contact me” link on my homepage in it.)

-element in the HTML standard, it’s a short read.
+Have a look at the address element in the HTML standard, it’s a short read.

-element for marking up addresses in general, such as postal addresses (unless they represent the actual contact, of course).
+Important note: Don’t use the address element for marking up addresses in general, such as postal addresses (unless they represent the actual contact, of course).
 For that purpose, use the adr format, a property of the hCard microformat.